isaiah-barron/Distributed-Key-Value-Store/README.md

  - partition key-value pairs into shards where each node holds one shard (no replication, that will come in Phase 3)
  - The size of the shards (the count of key-value pairs in the shard) will be equal in size if and only if the number of key-value pairs are even
  - the ability to see how many key-value pairs are stored on a node
- - the ability to add new nodes (view change) and re-partition the key-value store into new shards (reshard)
+ - the ability to add new nodes (view change) and re-partition the key-value pairs into new shards (reshard)
     - note: the key-value store will not reshard automatically

  ## Phase 3 (coming soon)